 “My Great Grand Father was a Freemason in Victoria and lived in Bendigo between 1860-1870 and his name was John Smith, could you provide me some information about his Masonic membership?”

-Many people seem to hit lodgedevotion.net and inquire about relatives who have been Freemasons; the above is typical of questions I often get asked.
+Many people seem to find lodgedevotion.net and inquire about relatives who have been Freemasons; the above is typical of questions I often get asked.

-That said, I thought I should put some general information here in the public domain.
+That said, I thought I should put some general information here for the public.